ryasmi/rulr/readme.md

 import * as rulr from 'rulr'

-// In Rulr, a rule is a function that takes unknown input and returns known valid output. function constrainToNumber(input: unknown) {
+// In Rulr, a rule is a function that takes unknown input and returns known valid output. function constrainToPositiveNumber(input: unknown) {
-	if (typeof input === 'number') {
-		return input
-	}
-	// If the input is invalid, just throw an error. throw new Error('expected number')
-	// You can throw rulr.ValidationErrors to return many errors.
-}

-// Rulr can turn your rules into static types to avoid duplicating information. type ValidNumber = rulr.Static<typeof constrainToNumber>

-// Rulr's constrain function can guarantee your data will be validated at runtime. function constrainToPositiveNumber(input: unknown) {
 	if (typeof input === 'number' && input >= 0) {
-		return rulr.constrain<'Positive Number', number>(input)
+		// Rulr's `constrain` function can guarantee your data will be validated at runtime. return rulr.constrain<'Positive Number', number>(input)
 	}
+	// If the input is invalid, just throw an error.
+	// You can throw `rulr.ValidationErrors` to return many errors. throw new Error('expected positive number')
 	// Consider creating your own error class for specific errors.
-	// You can catch errors and use `instanceof` to translate them into different languages. throw new Error('expected positive number')
+	// You can catch errors and use `instanceof` to translate them into different languages.
 }

-type PositiveNumber = rulr.Static<typeof constrainToPositiveNumber>
+// Rulr can turn your rules into static types to avoid duplicating information. type PositiveNumber = rulr.Static<typeof constrainToPositiveNumber>

 // Compile-time error.